SeidenGroup/siteadd/README.md

 The only argument taken is the name of the site.
 It will end the HTTP server, unregister the site from the known list of sites, and remove the directory.

+### toggle-db

+This script toggles between classic and ODBC database extensions for a PHP extension configuration directory (by default, the system one).

+The following flags are taken:

+* `-d`: Optional.
+The directory to use instead.
+* `-t`: Mandatory.
+The extension archetype.
+Use "classic" or "odbc" here.

 ## Template structure

 The `-T` flag is used to override what templates are used for substitutions.